mulesoft-assets/template-sfdc2sfdc-lead-migration/README.md

 You can run any of them by just doing right click on the class and clicking on run as Junit test.

 Do bear in mind that you'll have to tell the test classes which property file to use.
-For you convinience we have added a file mule.test.properties located in "src/test/resources".
+For you convenience we have added a file mule.test.properties located in "src/test/resources".
 In the run configurations of the test just make sure to add the following property:

 + -Dmule.env=test